chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

   mpirun -np 8 lethe-particles packing-particles.prm

 .. note::
-  Running the packing should take approximately 10 hours on 8 cores using Intel(R) Core(TM) i7-9700K.
+  Running the packing should take approximately 10 minutes on 8 cores.

-After the particles have been packed inside the square bed, we can move on to the fluid-particles simulation.
+After the particles have been packed inside the bed, we can move on to the fluid-particles simulation.

 -----------------------
 CFD-DEM Parameter File
 -----------------------

 The CFD-DEM simulation is carried out using the packed bed previously generated.
 Here we will focus on the modified section as well.
-We recommend visiting `Unresolved CFD-DEM Parameters Guide <../../../parameters/unresolved-cfd-dem/unresolved-cfd-dem.html>`_ for a detailed description.
+We recommend visiting the `Unresolved CFD-DEM Parameters Guide <../../../parameters/unresolved-cfd-dem/unresolved-cfd-dem.html>`_ for a detailed description.

 Simulation Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The simulation is run for 5 seconds with a time step of 0.001 seconds.
-The time scheme and setting for output is shown as follows.
+The time scheme and setting for output is shown as follows:

 .. code-block:: text